30 Best Places To Visit In Karnataka, India - Updated 2024

 Source: instagram

 Well-known for its gold mines, Kolar is a small town close to the capital city of Bangalore, it’s also among the largest producers of milk and mango in the state.
-The most popular tourist attraction here is Someshwara Temple, an ornate Vijayanagara-era temple that dates back to the 14th century.
-Active to date, it is a large complex featuring Dravidian-style construction.
+The most popular tourist attraction here is Someshwara Temple, an ornate Vijayanagara-era temple, which I think every history buff should check out.
+It dates back to the 14th century and is active to date, featuring a large complex showcasing Dravidian-style construction.

 Visited this place?